 The principles of the warrant program have been prepared by the board of the company and are based on the warrant program adopted by the annual general meeting 2017.
 The board has thereafter decided to submit this proposal to the annual general meeting.
 Except for the officials who prepared the matter pursuant to instructions from the board, no employee that may be included in the program has taken part in the drafting thereof.

 Except from the current proposal to issue warrants and the warrant program resolved upon at the annual general meeting 2017, the company has no outstanding share related incentive programs.

 The board proposes that the meeting authorizes the company’s board of directors to execute the resolution in accordance with the above and to ensure that the Subsidiary’s board of directors carries out the transfer of the warrants in accordance with the above.

 In order for a resolution in accordance with this item to be valid, the resolution must be supported by shareholders representing at least nine-tenths (9/10) of the votes cast and the shares represented at the general meeting.

-The annual report and other supporting documentation for resolutions will be available at the company’s offices, Medivir AB, PO Box 1086, SE-141 22 Huddinge, Sweden, and on www.medivir.se, at the latest three weeks prior to the general meeting and will be sent to shareholders who so request and provide their postal address.
+The annual report and other supporting documentation for resolutions will be available at the company’s offices, Medivir AB, Lunastigen 7, SE-141 22 Huddinge, Sweden, and on www.medivir.se, no later than three weeks prior to the meeting and will be sent to shareholders who so request and provide their postal address.
 This notice is a translation of a Swedish notice and in case of any deviations between the both language versions, the Swedish version shall prevail.

 Medivir AB (publ)